21st July, 2022

 Power tools should not be operated in explosive atmospheres as sparks may ignite dust or fumes.
 Checking the atmosphere, especially when using power tools in a confined space, may be necessary if there is any doubt.

-Water entering a power tool will increase the risk of electric shocks and therefore should be kept out of the rain or wet conditions.
+For example, water entering a power tool will increase the risk of electric shocks.
+Keep your tools (and the power supply) out of the rain or wet conditions, unless built for that purpose.

 Plugs and cables carry electricity to your tool and are exposed to the elements so can easily get damaged.